mygithub07/Eval/README.md

 Please complete this task in the programming language of your choice.

+Fork this repository and commit your work to the fork.
+You can make the fork private, but add `PerformLine` as a collaborator on Github,

 Write a program that takes these two files as input:

 * [names.txt](https://raw.githubusercontent.com/PerformLine/Eval/master/names.txt) - Contains a list of names, one name per line.